 Unfortunately you cannot tell if a problem is in the antenna or coax (transmission line) if it is placed at the output of the transmitter shown above.
 Placing the SWR meter at the output of the transmitter may not necessarily show accurate reflected power since losses in the coax can show up as a decrease in reflected power.
 Also if there is high SWR, it can show a high false reading of output power from the transmitter.

-To accurately measure output power you must place the SWR meter between a good 50 ohm "dummy" load and the transmitter as shown below.
+To accurately measure output power of transmitter you must place the SWR meter between a good 50 ohm purely resistive "dummy" load and the transmitter as shown below.
 Accurately note the power out first.
 Be aware that some SWR meters cannot accurately measure power output.
 Just relative output for indicating reflected power.

 The SWR meter should then be placed between the end of the coax run with a dummy load as shown below.